supreethr23/Fabric-Analytics-in-aday/english/lab-guide/lab2.md

 ## Task 9: Create a Lakehouse
 1. Select **Fabric experience selector icon** (currently set to Data Warehouse) on the bottom left of your screen.
 Fabric experience dialog opens.
-2. Select **Data Engineering** to be navigated to Data Engineering Home page.
+2. Select **Data Engineering** to be navigated to the Data Engineering Home page.

     ![](../media/lab-02/image060.png)